OpenBB-finance/OpenBB/website/content/sdk/reference/ta/macd.md

 ---
 title: macd
-description: This page provides a comprehensive guide to MACD (Moving Average Convergence Divergence) implementation in OpenBB terminal.
+description: "This page provides a comprehensive guide to MACD (Moving Average Convergence" Divergence) implementation in OpenBB terminal.
 It explains how to model and visualize the MACD signal using Python as well as the parameters involved.
 keywords: